vmware/terraform-provider-wavefront/docs/resources/dashboard_json.md

-* Note - If there are dynamic variables present in Wavefront parameters, then parameters needs to be present in separate file.
+**Note:** If there are dynamic variables in the Wavefront parameters, then these parameters must be present in a separate file.

 ## Argument Reference